Jonhels/Jonhels/README.md

 - 👋 Hi, I’m @Jonhels
-- 👀 I’m interested in front end development in react and typescript.
+- 👀 I’m interested in front end development in react and JavaScript.
 - 🌱 I’m currently learning web development at NTNU: Norwegian University of Science and Technology.
 - 💞️ I’m looking to collaborate on react website projects and/or other fun projects to do!
 - 📫 How to reach me you can reach me at jonhels8888@gmail.com